Trump Tower meeting: Disclosure timeline

 CNN reported on October 9 that Balber had obtained the memo which Veselnitskaya took to the meeting, and it was released by Foreign Policy.

 Veselnitskaya was Balber's only source for the document, as well as the only source of the claim that this is the same document that was brought to the Trump Tower meeting; this matters because Veselnitskaya has elsewhere been indicted on charges of falsifying the origin of another document which she helped draft and release to US investigators in a separate investigation which is also related to William Browder and the Magnitsky Act.
 The memo released by Veselnitskaya claimed that an American firm, Ziff Brothers Investments, illegally evaded tens of millions of dollars in Russian taxes, and contributed to Clinton's election campaign.
 Veselnitskaya reportedly coordinated this accusation in advance with Chaika, and Putin later repeated the charge.

 Two previously undisclosed emails from Rob Goldstone emerged on December 7, as discovered by congressional investigators.
 The recipients included Trump Jr., Kushner, and Manafort.
 In a June 14, 2016, email, five days after the meeting, Goldstone forwarded a news story about Russian hacking of Democrats' emails, describing the news as "eerily weird" in light of what had been discussed at Trump Tower.
 This discovery contradicted the initial statement by Trump Jr. that "there was no follow up" after the meeting, as well as his September 2017 testimony to the Senate Judiciary Committee in which he stated: "Rob, Emin and I never discussed the meeting again".

+On 18 December 2017, Goldstone was interviewed by the United States House Permanent Select Committee on Intelligence.

 On May 16, 2018, the Senate Judiciary Committee released emails and text messages in which Trump attorney Alan S. Futerfas provided a prepared statement for Goldstone, Agalarov and Kaveladze, further asserting that it "would be our preference" if they did not say anything else in response to inquiries about the meeting.

 In May 2018, transcripts released by Senate Judiciary Committee revealed that Russian lawyer Natalia Veselnitskaya had met with Glenn Simpson who was the co-founder of Fusion GPS, both the day before and the day after she met with Donald Trump Jr. The two had worked together on an unrelated litigation matter from 2014 through mid- to late-2016.